apache/qpid-broker-j/jca/README.txt

 objects support one property:

 DestinationAddress
     The address string of the destination.
-Please see the Qpid JMS client documentation for valid values.
+For valid values please see documentation for the Apache Qpid JMS client for AMQP 0-9-1/0-10.

 Example:
    DestinationAddress=hello.Queue;{create:always, node:{type:queue, x-declare:{auto-delete:true}}}